howerj/liblisp/liblisp.md

 * File operations on strings could be improved.
 An append mode should be added as well. freopen and/or opening in append mode need to be added as well.
+* Memory handling on Out of Memory conditions should be rethought, perhaps a test bench using a custom malloc (wrapper) could be made and used to inject arbitrary Out of Memory conditions.
 * Anonymous recursion would be a good thing to have.
 * The semantics of the default IO port to **print** and **format** to be worked out when it comes to printing color and pretty printing.
 * There is currently no decent way of handling binary data.
+* Modules for matrix arithmetic should be added.

 <div id='Test programs'/>
 ## Test programs